 For the last project—this is such important work and I felt a range of emotions.
 Shock, sadness, hope, etc. I was eager to do anything I could to help HomeFront out.
 For only 3 weeks with the organization we were able to relocate and organize client files from way back in the mid-90s, brush clearing and beautifying the ground of their campuses, re-organizing an entire warehouse of products and food and cleaning statues.

-Another exciting twist to the month was that I travelled back to my University town—Athens, Ohio!
+Another exciting twist to the month was that I travelled back to my university town—Athens, Ohio!
 Not taking any days off the entire year seemed like a well-deserved and timely adventure to head Westward!
 And of course I needed more travel in my life!
-I spent a long weekend catching up with friends and doing fun Athens activities (live music, creating jewelry at Beads and Things, and drinking a cold one with good friends).
-It was awesome to walk the brick streets and bask in the sun—a good re-charge before wrapping up projects in New Jersey.
+I spent a long weekend catching up with friends and doing fun Athens activities (live music, creating jewelry at Beads and Things, and drinking a cold one with some good friends).
+It was awesome to walk the brick streets and bask in the sun—a good re-charge before wrapping up the project in New Jersey.

-What made the 3 weeks even better was the hospitality of the HomeFront team.
-They were always checking in on us and providing us with recommendations and food—whatever made our stay with them more comfortable.
+Reflecting on my 3 weeks with Homefront, I was so impressed by the hospitality that the HomeFront team extended to Delta 4.
+Always checking in on us and providing recommendations and groceries—whatever made our stay in Trenton more comfortable.
+It was truly appreciated.

-When wrapping up our time with HomeFront they gifted us tickets to the Grounds for Sculpture in Trenton.
+As celebratory conclusion with HomeFront, they gifted us tickets to the Grounds for Sculpture in Trenton, New Jersey.
 It was a beautiful 42-acre garden with SO many statues.
 It was awesome!
-It was a great way for the team to wrap up our time in New Jersey before a 3-day travel back down South.
+IA great way for the team to wrap up our time before a long 3-day travel back down South.

-Arriving back to Vicksburg was arriving into summer 3 months early (not complaining)!
-The town was sporting some high 80 degree weather.
-Our final week of transition, meetings and trainings was upon us.
-It was crazy to been in the finals days when the beginning felt like 5 months versus the 10 that I was committed to the service.
+With no issues during the trek back to Vicksburg, we arrived on campus and were greeted by hot summer weather (not complaining)!
+Being back on campus meant one final week of transition conclude a year of service.
+It was crazy to be living the final days, when the adventures felt like they were 1 month ago rather than the 10 we experienced.
 I sound like a broken record when I say, “time flies” because it truly did.
 Soon enough I would be back in Cleveland, Ohio.

-Once graduation was upon us the entire Corps was ready and all dressed in our stylish AmeriCorps tuxes.
-Walking in front of the crowd of peers and our leadership, shaking hands, reminiscing…it was a good way to cap things off and to celebrate the work that we did.
+Once graduation was upon us, the entire Corps class was dressed in “stylish” AmeriCorps tuxes and ready to walk in front of peers, families, and our leadership.
+Shaking hands, reminiscing…it was a good way to conclude and celebrate the good work we accomplished across states.